jjfrackowiak/Sepsis-prediction-with-TCN/README.md

 | Weighted Loss* | 0.2001  | 0.1160 |
 | Positive class frequency | 18451/1207498 | 4563/301643 |

 \* Because of severe class imbalance nn.BCEWithLogitsLoss() with pos_weight = 10 was utilised.
-Weightening may cause the loss value to be inflated and not directly interpretable.
+Weightening may cause the loss value to be inflated and not interpretable in absolute terms.

 #### Loss throughout 10 epochs for training (gray) and validation (blue):